unsynchronized/gr-mixalot/README.md

 Building
 ========

 Like many other out-of-tree modules, gr-mixalot uses cmake.
-The only dependencies should be a recent version of GNU Radio (3.6.x or 3.7.0 git should work) and the ITPP library.
+This branch is targeted toward GNU Radio 3.8.x+ -- previous branches should run on 3.6-3.7.
+The IT++/ITPP library is also a dependency.
 To use the HackRF sink, you'll also need gr-osmosdr installed.

 To build, create a new directory and run: